The Healthy Living Plan Blog using Logosynthesis®

 The Effectiveness of Logosynthesis: New Methods in Integrative Psychotherapy

-Integrative psychotherapy can be helpful in treating a number of different mental health and psychological issues.
-Research offers valuable insights into the effectiveness of available methods in an effort to improve health outcomes.
+Integrative psychotherapy supports healing Integrative psychotherapy is helpful in treating a number of different mental health and psychological issues.
+Research offers valuable insights into the effectiveness of available methods while looking to improve health outcomes.
 On September 8, 2022, Dr. med Suzanne von Blumenthal offered a poster presentation on the pilot efficacy study on the effectiveness of Logosynthesis at the Congress of the Swiss Society of Psychiatry and Psychotherapy.
-Logosynthesis was offered as a treatment modality for patients with depression or anxiety … Read More
+Logosynthesis was offered as a treatment modality for patients with depression … Read More

 Creating hope through action.